PsychoUranium/CowinTracker/README.md

 # CowinTracker
-With range of pincodes, get the prompt notification on whatsapp/monitor available COVID vaccination slots
+With range of pincodes, get the prompt notification on whatsapp&/monitor available COVID vaccination centers

 # OS/Platform
 Linux